V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ## Author Note

 ```
 Thanks a lot to the HeroCTF team!
 This was a really nice event!
-The System category was really fun, i enjoyed a lot!
+The System category was really cool, i got a lot of fun!

 Enjoy while reading my Write-Up!